microsoft/api-guidelines/graph/GuidelinesGraph.md

 3. WSO2 Rest API Design Guidelines and others.

-Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
+Technology and software are constantly changing and evolving, and as such, this is intended to be a living document.
 [Open an issue](https://github.com/microsoft/api-guidelines/issues/new/choose) to suggest a change or propose a new idea.